Vidyapeeth Highschool Kolhapur

-Vidyapeeth Highschool Kolhapur is a Marathi school located in Kolhapur, Maharashtra, India.
-Vidyapeeth has the merit of having many students in the State Merit List year after year.
+Vidyapeeth High School, Kolhapur is a Marathi school located in Kolhapur, Maharashtra, India.
+Vidyapeeth has the merit of having many students on the State Merit List year after year.
 The school was started in 1917 by Shri.
-Tophkhane-guruji on a land donated by the King of Kolhapur Chhatrapati Shahu Maharaj.
+Tophkhane-guruji is on a land donated by the King of Kolhapur, Chhatrapati Shahu Maharaj.
 The land that was previously used as his stable.
-Since then the school has produced many notable alumni in different fields.
-The school is located next to Mahalaxmi Temple in Kolhapur and also has a land outside the city in Tapovan.
-Rana Thakur Yeshwantsinh (Yeshwant) Kelavkar was appointed by Late Sh.
+Since then, the school has produced many notable alumni in different fields.
+The school is located next to the Mahalaxmi Temple in Kolhapur and also has land outside the city in Tapovan.
+Rana Thakur Yeshwantsinh (Yeshwant) Kelavkar was appointed by the Late Sh.
 Ch.
-Shahu Maharaj of Kolhapur as the first founding Principal and therefore in his remembrance and for his outstanding contributions to the development of the school; 19 January is celebrated as Kelavkar Din (Day) every year.
+Shahu Maharaj of Kolhapur is the first founding Principal; therefore, in his remembrance and for his outstanding contributions to the school's development, 19 January is celebrated as Kelavkar Din (Day) every year.